abdulwaheed76/practices/README.md

 # Online remote groups
 #### Noise due to group talk
-If you feel theres too much voice conversations in remote group, you can mute the volume but you should be alert for any chat messages.
+If you feel theres **too much voice conversations** in remote group, you can **mute the volume** but you should **be alert for any chat messages**.
 If some one wants to talk to you, (s)he should ping you on chat.
 You should do the same.
 #### Stay connected all the time
 You should stay connected to group collaboration software all the time
 #### Personal info